Financial crime: Corruption, Bribery and Extortion

+Bribery is defined generally as corrupt solicitation, acceptance or transfer of value in exchange for official action.
+It refers to the offering, giving, soliciting or receiving of any item of value as means of influencing the actions of an individual holding a public or legal duty.
+Solicitation of a bribe also constitutes a crime.
 The U.S. introduced the Foreign Corrupt Practices Act in 1977 to address bribery of foreign officials.
 This legislation dominated international anti-corruption enforcement until around 2010 when other countries began introducing broader and more robust legislation, notably the United Kingdom Bribery Act 2010.
 The International Organization for Standardization introduced an international anti-bribery management system standard in 2016.
 In recent years, cooperation in enforcement action between countries has increased.
+In 2016, Grupo Odebrecht, one of the largest construction firms in Latin America, made a settlement of $2.6 billion with authorities in the US and Switzerland, after executives confessed to paying bribes for contracts in Brazil and more than 10 other countries.